-Burn Injury Lawyer in Burlington
+Burn Injury Lawyer in Methuen

 Few injuries are as painful or potentially harmful as burns.
 Minor burns result in damage to the skin, while severe burns can destroy muscle, blood vessels, and even bone.
 Because of the damage to the skin, which provides the body with protection from foreign substances, burn victims also have a high risk of infection and other complications.

 If someone else caused or contributed to your burn injury, it is imperative that you contact DiBella Law Offices, P.C.
-Our team of Massachusetts personal injury attorneys can investigate what happened and find out if you have a strong civil claim.
+Our team of Methuen personal injury attorneys can investigate what happened and find out if you have a strong civil claim.
 For a free consultation, please call (781) 262-3338.

 Most people think burn injuries come from fire, but there are many other types of burns and situations that can result in serious burns to a victim.
 They are: